NASCAR: O'Reilly Auto Parts Series

 The practice received criticism because it was thought to give the Cup Series teams an unfair advantage, and that the presence of the Cup Series drivers squeezes out Nationwide Series competitors who would otherwise be able to qualify.
 These dual-series drivers have been labeled "Buschwhackers", a play on words which combines the original series sponsor's name with the notion of being bushwhacked.
 In May 2007, NNS director Joe Balash confirmed that NASCAR was exploring options to deal with the Buschwhacker controversy.
 One of the most often-cited proposals was for Cup Series drivers participating in the Nationwide Series to receive no points for their participation in a Nationwide race.
 In 2007, NASCAR chairman Brian France indicated that all options, except an outright ban of Cup competitors, were still being considered.
 On January 11, 2011, NASCAR.com reported that beginning with the 2011 season, drivers would be allowed to compete for the championship in only one of NASCAR's three national series in a given season, although they could continue to run in multiple series.
 This change was officially confirmed by France in a press conference less than two weeks later, and has remained in the NASCAR rules ever since.

 Beginning in 2010, the Nationwide cars adapted somewhat to the current "Car of Tomorrow" (or COT) design used by Cup cars, with different bodies from the Cup Series.

 In 2016, the Chase format was extended to both the Xfinity and Truck Series.
 Instead of the four-round, 10-race format used in the Cup Series, the Chase in each of the two supporting series consists of three rounds and seven races in all, with each preliminary round consisting of three races.
-The Xfinity Series Chase involves 12 drivers instead of the 16 participating in the Cup Series Chase.
-Four drivers are eliminated at the end of each preliminary round of the Chase in the Xfinity Series, which also mirrors the Cup Series Chase.
+The O'Reilly Auto Parts Series Chase involves 12 drivers instead of the 16 participating in the Cup Series Chase.
+Four drivers are eliminated at the end of each preliminary round of the Chase in the O'Reilly Auto Parts Series, which also mirrors the Cup Series Chase.
 This means that four drivers are eligible for the series title entering the final race, as in the Cup Series.
-Similar to Cup, starting in 2017 "The Chase" moniker was dropped and the final seven races are now referred to as the Xfinity Playoffs.
+Similar to Cup, starting in 2017 "The Chase" moniker was dropped and the final seven races are now referred to as the O'Reilly Auto Parts Playoffs.

-Even with restrictions limiting points earnings to one national series, Cup drivers were still running and winning a vast majority of Xfinity series races through 2015.
-Starting with the 2015 season finale, NASCAR began to add additional restrictions in regards to Cup drivers running Xfinity races.
+Even with restrictions limiting points earnings to one national series, Cup drivers were still running and winning a vast majority of O'Reilly Auto Parts series races through 2015.
+Starting with the 2015 season finale, NASCAR began to add additional restrictions in regards to Cup drivers running O'Reilly races.
 Beginning in the 2020 season, Cup drivers with more than three years of experience in the top series were limited to five races per season.
-Furthermore, those same drivers are ineligible to run the regular season finale, NXS playoff races, or Dash 4 Cash races.
+Furthermore, those same drivers are ineligible to run the regular season finale, NAOPS playoff races, or Dash 4 Cash races.